Dead for 4 Minutes. Alive by Grace - Part #2

 Over time, Ron’s spiritual maturity grew, thanks in part to a patient mentor and his hunger for worship and fellowship.
 He went from pridefully scolding his family with the Bible to humbly recognizing his own flaws.
 That humility allowed Ron to confront a huge personal failure which was past infidelity in his marriage.
 After months of prayer and counsel, he confessed everything to his wife knowing it could break them, but hoping it would lead to healing.

 It was a painful season, but things began to get better.
 It took a lot of time, prayer, therapy, and forgiveness.
+Slowly, his family experienced restoration.
 Their marriage, once fractured, became a powerful picture of grace, growth, and God’s redeeming love.
 Fast forward, Ron's entire family is now walking in faith together.
 And it all started with doing the hard, heart-wrenching work of being vulnerable.
+This is what makes Christian grief unique: it doesn’t erase the pain or circumstance, but it often transforms hearts, leads to deeper surrender and an undeniable touch of God’s love.

 Ron's story serves as a reminder that when we surrender, God has a much better plan that he wants to put in place.
 He simply asks for our cooperation in his story.